Progressive National Baptist Convention: History

 Thirty-three delegates from 14 states gathered at Zion Baptist Church in Cincinnati to discuss the issue.
 The vote to organize passed by one vote.
-L. Venchael Booth, pastor of Zion Baptist in Cincinnati, was the unheralded founder of the movement as documented by former Christianity Today associate editor Edward Gilbreath.
-The convention was originally formed as the "Progressive Baptist Convention" and word "National" was added to the name in 1962.
+L. Venchael Booth, pastor of Zion Baptist in Cincinnati, was elected first president of the convention.
+The convention was originally formed as the "Progressive Baptist Convention" and the word "National" was added to the name in 1962.
 The convention has grown from the original founding numbers to member congregations throughout the United States, the Caribbean, Europe and Africa.

 Following a path of political activism, the Progressive National Baptist Convention supported groups such as the National Association for the Advancement of Colored People (NAACP) and methods such as affirmative action.
 Famous civil rights leaders who were members of the PNBC include Martin Luther King Jr., Benjamin Mays, Ralph Abernathy, Wyatt Tee Walker, and Gardner C. Taylor.
 The Progressive National Baptist Convention bills the "progressive concept" as "fellowship, progress, and peace."

+In 1969, Uvee Mdodana Arbouin became the first ordained woman pastor in the convention.

+In the early 2000s, the Progressive National Baptists united with the National Baptist Convention, National Baptist Convention of America, and National Missionary Baptist Convention as the Joint National Baptist Convention; in 2024, the PNBC cooperated with the four conventions again in order to establish a joint agenda for African American Baptists.

 The Progressive National Baptist Convention celebrated its 50th Annual Session in Washington, D.C., in August 2011.
-The PBNC has partnered with the predominantly white mainline American Baptist Churches in the US since 1970.
+The PBNC has partnered with the predominantly white mainline American Baptist Churches USA since 1970.

-In 1995, one study asserted the convention had 741 affiliated churches, while another claimed they had over 2,500,000 members in 2,000 churches.
-A number of the churches are dually aligned with the National Baptist Convention (NBC USA) and American Baptist Churches in the USA.
-In 2020, the Baptist World Alliance reported the convention's membership declined to 1,500,000 members in 1,362 churches.

 In 2022, the Progressive National Baptist Convention elected Jacqueline A. Thompson as second vice president, which made her the first woman to hold an elected leadership role in the Progressive National Baptist Convention.

-Beliefs

-The Progressive National Baptist Convention recognizes the ordination of women, a practice not widely followed by Baptist groups.
-Likewise, the Progressive National Baptist Convention allows locally autonomous congregations to determine policy regarding same-sex marriages, and the PNBC has not taken an official stance on the issue, leaving room for diversity of opinion.
+On January 22, 2024, before the Joint National Baptist Convention, the PNBC called for a ceasefire in Gaza.

+Statistics

+According to the Association of Religion Data Archives, in 1963, the PNBC had 500,000 members in 394 churches before growing to 2.5 million members in 1991 spread throughout 1,400 churches.
+Since then, the convention's U.S.-based membership has stagnated, similar to the National Baptist Convention of America at the time.
+By 2009, the same organization numbered the PNBC as having 1,010,000 members in 1,500 churches.
+In 2020, the Association of Religion Data Archives reported the PNBC had 254,571 members in 363 churches in the United States.
+According to a census published by the Baptist World Alliance in 2022, however, it self-reported 1,500,000 members in 1,362 churches altogether.
+In another study by the World Council of Churches, its global membership was approximately 2,500,000.